flash62au/WiTcontroller/README.md

  R1 PIN 18                     R2 PIN 17
                                R3 PIN 16

 Note:
-Different keypads often arrange the pins on the base of the keypad differently.
-So it is important make sure the pins on the keypad are correctly identified and adjusted as needed.
+Different keypad manufacturers often arrange the pins on the base of the keypad differently.
+So it is important to make sure the pins on the keypad are correctly identified and adjusted as needed.

  ```